chatox/data-mining-course/upf/upf-evaluation.md

 :rage: Do not work in groups of three or more during the practice session.
 Feel free to exchange ideas with other students, but do not copy from others.

+:heavy_check_mark: It is OK to use an AI-enabled assistant for:

+* Understand how to do some operations.
+* Understand mistakes in your code.
+* Produce small snippets of code, which you must review before incorporating, but not entire functions.

-:warning: It is OK to use an AI-enabled assistant for (i) understanding a mistake in your code, (ii) explaining how to use a certain function.
-It is absolutely not OK to feed the practice questions to an AI-enabled assistant for it to do the practice for you.
-If you are copying from the practice questions and pasting into an AI chatbot, **you are cheating**.
+:warning: It is absolutely not OK to feed the practice questions to an AI-enabled assistant for it to do the practice for you, or to generate text responses using an AI-enabled assistant.

 :warning: Copying the work from other person/group in your class, are considered by the university as serious misconduct ("*falta grave*").
 The instructor will make a case for the university to sanction this serious misconduct, as per the [university regulations](https://seuelectronica.upf.edu/es/regim-disciplinari-dels-estudiants-de-la-universitat-pompeu-fabra), with a **suspension from the university** for a minimum of six months and a maximum of four years.